alpernakin/Download-App-Container/README.md

 ## Data Producer

 The data-producer is a simple program for data insertion into our MongoDB database.
 It also helps a lot to test real-time data streaming.
-It inserts single or batch (randomly generated) data in the given interval and number on [app.config.js](https://github.com/alpernakin/Download-App-Container/blob/master/data-producer/assets/app.config.js) file.
+It inserts single or batch (randomly generated) data in the given interval and number on the [app.config file](https://github.com/alpernakin/Download-App-Container/blob/master/data-producer/assets/app.config.js) file.
 There is also an option to manually insert single data on the config file.

 ## Frontend